 Complaints must still be acknowledged.
 This includes verbal complaints, which should be logged and dealt with if possible.
 However, it's recognised there may be delays in responding to concerns about NHS treatment that don't require urgent action.
 Of course, if a complaint is relatively straightforward to resolve, by acknowledging what happened and apologising, then you should still do so.

 For NHS complaints that reach the ombudsmen, new complaints may not be progressed unless they relate to essential issues and existing complaints may also not progress.

 If you are involved in a GDC fitness to practise investigation, it may be of some comfort to know that the GDC had pledged to keep requests for information to a minimum and to take "a pragmatic and reasonable approach" to investigations.
 Although the GDC will not halt all investigations during the COVID-19 outbreak, the GDC has said that it does not want fitness to practise cases to be a distraction for dental professionals.

 Almost all fitness to practise hearings are being postponed, except in a small number of cases where there is an immediate perceived risk to patient safety.
 These hearings will be run remotely where possible.

-This guidance was correct at publication 19/05/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/05/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.